-The atmosphere is hundreds of kilometers thick, and the weight of all that air will be felt to be greater at sea level-the elevation of the surface of Earth where it meets the sea-than at higher elevations, where less air is above it.
+The atmosphere is hundreds of kilometers thick, and the weight of all that air will feel greater at sea level-the elevation of the land where it meets the sea-than at higher elevations, where less air is above it.
 Near the top of the atmosphere, air pressure is very low because the area is so big and air molecules are farther apart.